 Try Belgian Fries

 Eating fries is another must during your visit to Bruges!
-There are many places where you can buy this Belgian specialty, but you should taste some around Grand Palace.
+You can buy this Belgian specialty in many places, but you should taste some around the Grand Palace.
 Crisp on the outside and sublime on the inside.
 Just try some topped with SAMOURAI sauce!
 Simply delicious!

 Brussel even has a Friet Museum, so head there if you are interested.

-Did you know that Brussel’s symbol is a 61cm bronze sculpture portraying a naked boy peeing into a fountain’s basin?
-Only 300 meters away from the Grote Markt, you’ll find this famous statue.
-Restrained in a bit of corner near a waffle kiosk, one could easily walk by.
+Did you know that Brussels’s symbol is a 61cm bronze sculpture portraying a naked boy peeing into a fountain’s basin?
+You’ll find this famous statue only 300 meters away from the Grote Markt.
+Restrained in a corner near a waffle kiosk, one could easily walk by.

 Another story says that a boy called Julen saw a burning fuse, and he promptly peed on it.
 Therefore, the municipality made a statue in his likeness.

 During important events, the statue gets dressed in real clothes.
 Can you believe that the figure has more than 900 outfits?
 You can witness its garderobe at Maison de Roi, in Grote Markt.

 We bumped into the famous Manneken Pis on our stroll through the city.
 Of course, we didn’t expect the swarms of people gathering around the fountain and taking loads of photos.

 Adress: Manneken Pis, 1000 Brussels